 You prepare to replace a drive drawer by determining if you can perform the replacement procedure while the drive shelf is online or if you need to stop host I/O activity and power off any of the shelves that are powered on.
 If you are replacing a drawer in a shelf with Drawer Loss Protection, there is no need to stop host I/O activity and power off any of the shelves.

-- 2. Remove cable chains on page 96 You remove both cable chains so you can remove and replace a failed drive drawer.
-The left and - 3.
-Remove failed drive drawer (60-drive) on page 101 right cable chains allow the drawers to slide in and out.
+2. Remove cable chains on page 65

+You remove both cable chains so you can remove and replace a failed drive drawer.
+The left and right cable chains allow the drawers to slide in and out.